curran/screencasts/introToD3/README.md

 Feel free to use and modify this presentation framework for your own presentations!
 MIT License.

+Also, feel free to present these code examples to your own audiences.

 By [Curran Kelleher](https://github.com/curran/portfolio) April 2015